dbirman/leitner/README.md

 My memory for papers is terrible

-## Pick a code
+## Login

-Choose some code that you can remember.
-Careful because if you can't remember papers you won't remember the code you pick.
+Create a login/password or register a new one.
+Your papers are unique to your login name.

 ## Add a paper

 You can add papers to Leitner and it will store them in a database according to your code.
+Papers you add are put on a 12 hour timer.

+## Bins

+Each time you revisit Leitner it loads papers whose timers have elapsed, and asks you to do a matching task against two other random "blurbs".
+If you match correctly the timer increases, if you get it wrong the timer decreases.
+The timers are:

+0.5 days
+1 days
+4 days
+16 days
+32 days (when you have >32 cards)
+64 days (when you have >64 cards)

 ## Re-visit

-Every time you revisit Leitner it will load up the papers you stored and ask you to do a matching task (match the summary to the paper).
-If you get it right it doubles the amount of time before it shows you that particular paper again.
+Visit Leitner every morning before you go to work and memorize those papers!

-## Profit!
+## Info

+Inspired by a post from @ncasenmare about the flashcard method